 Build Quality: Metal construction

-Build Quality: aluminum and metal housing
+Build Quality: steel and aluminum casing

 How do we rank products for you?